 In 1992, the former Crouse farm became the Tuckahoe Equestrian Center under the guidance of founding member Cindy Berkey.
 The 20-acre center within the state park is located in Queen Anne’s County and includes a barn with several stalls, clubhouse, picnic area, outdoor arena, announcer’s stand and jousting path.

 Supporters of TEC joined forces to create the non-profit 501(c)(3) organization to both promote all types of equestrian activities at the park and help maintain the equestrian center.
 Like many other non-profits around the state, the organization is staffed by a group of volunteers that organize activities and trail upkeep.
-Various fundraisers are held throughout the year to pay for maintaining TEC’s facilities.
+Various fundraisers are held throughout the year to pay for maintaining TEC’s facilities, both in person and digital fundraising.

 Current TEC president Linda Middleton is proud of the variety of equestrians who use the center, stating, “We have more than just trail riders come here.
 People can use the ring and camp out with their horses.
 Plus there is jousting!”
 According to Tuckahoe Park Ranger Debbie Cooper-Hughs, camping in general is the park’s biggest draw.